jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

 - [Satis - Build](https://github.com/dev-this/satis-build/)
 - [Satis - Partial Build Action](https://github.com/jmbarne3/satis-partial-build)

 To add a new workflow, you'll want to create a directory within your composer repository named `.github/workflows/`.
-In this directory you'll add YAML files for each workflow you want to use.
-For example, for adding packages you might add a `add-package.yaml`.
+In this directory, you'll add YAML files for each workflow you want to use.
+For example, for adding packages you might add an `add-package.yml`.
 You'll name the workflow within the file itself, so the file name is mostly for your reference as a developer to be able to quickly locate a workflow.

 ### New Package Workflow

-Add a file to the `.github/workflows` directory named `add-package.yaml` and copy and paste the following into the file:
+Add a file to the `.github/workflows` directory named `add-package.yml` and copy and paste the following into the file:

 ```yaml
 name: Add Package